 John Conley Ethics Essay Contest for Medical Students

 Each spring, Virtual Mentor poses a question in medical ethics or professionalism as the topic for that year's ethics essay contest.
 All current U.S. medical students (MD and DO) are invited to submit essays of up to 2,000 words in response to the question.
 Essays are judged on clarity of presentation, writing style, and applicability of the argument to actual decision making.
 The author of the best essay receives an award of $5,000, and, when more than one exceptional entry is received, authors of up to three runner-up essays receive $1,000 prizes.
-Students are encouraged to use some of the funds to attend an ethics conference of their choice.
 Winning essays are published in Virtual Mentor.

 This annual ethics essay contest for medical students is supported by the John Conley Foundation for Ethics and Philosophy in Medicine.
 Dr. John J. Conley (1912-1999) was an otolaryngologist and head and neck surgeon with a passion for medicine and its ethical practice.
 In addition to establishing the student ethics essay contest, Dr. Conley endowed an annual ethics and philosophy lectureship at College of Physicians and Surgeons at Columbia University, where he was clinical professor of otolaryngology for many years.